 Federal loans require the student to complete Entrance Counseling and a Master Promissory Note (MPN) before the loan can be disbursed.
 Exit Counseling is also required when the student drops below half time or graduates.

 Federal student loans are usually offered to students who qualify at a lower interest rate and can be a great way to establish credit history.
-Federal Direct Stafford Loans, Federal Perkins Loan and the Federal Direct PLUS Loan are all examples of government student loans.
-Students and families can also apply for Private Sallie Mae education loans available for those who qualify if enrolling in a program at the Tulsa Campus.
+Federal Direct Stafford Loans and the Federal Direct PLUS Loan are all examples of government student loans.

 Any dream worth pursuing takes planning, commitment and sacrifice.
 Having a financial plan is the best first step in realizing your goal of a career in the aviation industry.
 An investment in your education is the best investment you can make in yourself.
 If you’re considering Spartan College, take the first step and contact Spartan today.